-For more information about load balancing and failover, see Oracle Fusion Middleware Secure Proxy Caching and Load Balancing for Oracle Web Cache.
+For more information about load balancing and failover, see Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

 4.6 Diagnostic Data

 Oracle Fusion Middleware components generate log files containing messages that record all types of events, including startup and shutdown information, errors, warning messages, and access information on HTTP requests.
 This chapter describes how to find information about the cause of an error and its corrective action, to view and manage log files to assist in monitoring system activity and to diagnose problems.